 What Transportation Projects Should Be Built in Cottage Grove?

-What you can do: Make plans to come to the next Open House on Tuesday, October 6th (5:30 PM at Stacy’s Covered Bridge Restaurant) and give your input in person.
-At the Open House you will be able share your ideas and discuss transportation solutions with City and project staff.
-In the meantime, view the project documents and share your feedback using this interactive map.
+What you can do: Make plans to come to the Open House on Tuesday, October 6th (5:30 PM at Stacy’s Covered Bridge Restaurant) and give your input in person.
+At the Open House you will be able to share your ideas and discuss transportation solutions with City and project staff.
+In the meantime, view the Draft TSP and other project documents and share your feedback using this interactive map.

 Welcome to the TSP Update!